 Welcome to the Masson lab!

 Roots’ primary functions are to take up the water and mineral ions required for plant growth and development, and to anchor the plant to its substratum.
 Because a plant spends its entire life cycle where it germinated, its roots have to colonize the soil in order to feed the plant without depleting its immediate environment of essential nutrients.
-They do so by developing specific patterns of growth which are dictated by environmental parameters.
+They do so by developing specific patterns of growth that are dictated by environmental parameters.
 Hence, roots are capable of using the directional information provided by the gravity vector, light, touch, gradients in temperature, humidity, ions, chemicals and oxygen to guide their growth.
-My laboratory is using molecular genetic strategies in Arabidopsis thaliana to study the molecular mechanisms that allows roots to adopt specific growth behaviors in response to the mechanical parameters (gravity, touch) present in their environment.
+My laboratory is using molecular genetic strategies in Arabidopsis thaliana and Brachypodium distachyon to study the molecular mechanisms that allows roots to adopt specific growth behaviors in response to mechanical stimuli (gravity and touch) and environmental chemicals such as polyamines.